TanveerAhmedKhan/TanveerAhmedKhan/README.md

 ## 🚀 About Me

-Passionate AI Engineer and Blockchain Developer with expertise in building intelligent systems and decentralized applications.
-I specialize in developing machine learning models, natural language processing solutions, and blockchain-based applications that solve real-world problems.
+Passionate AI Engineer and Data Scientist with expertise in building intelligent systems and data-driven solutions.
+I specialize in developing machine learning models, natural language processing solutions, and AI applications that solve real-world problems.

 My journey in technology is driven by a desire to create innovative solutions that leverage cutting-edge technologies.
 I'm constantly exploring new frameworks, tools, and methodologies to enhance my skills and deliver high-quality software.